 Although the quality of healthcare in Mexico is good, there’s no guarantee that you’ll have easy access to a good healthcare facility unless you pay out of pocket or use private health insurance.

 For example, when obtaining healthcare services via the Mexican Institute of Social Security (Spanish: Instituto Mexicano del Seguro Social, or IMSS), you need to go to a specific local clinic that is assigned to you.
 If your assigned clinic cannot treat you, you will be referred to a specialist elsewhere or to a bigger hospital.

 With private health insurance, you can visit a modern hospital right away and see a doctor of your choice.
 The waiting time is also much shorter.

 Second, hospitals in Mexico require an upfront payment.
-Unless you have health insurance, you may have to pay the hospital first before getting treatment; otherwise, a hospital might not treat you.
+Unless you have health insurance, you may have to pay the hospital first before getting treatment.
+Otherwise, a hospital might not treat you.

 This can result in a serious problem in a life-or-death situation — every minute counts!